The Vision of the Sterling-Rock Falls Community Trust is to work toward a brighter future for local residents through charitable giving.

 When you invest in the Sterling-Rock Falls Community Trust, you ensure that your gift will make a real difference where you can see the results.

-Seven trustees serve 5 year terms on the Community Trust.
-Trustees are appointed by The Sauk Valley Area Chamber of Commerce, Rock Falls Chamber of Commerce, Whiteside County Bar Association, the Senior Resident Judge of Whiteside County, Rock River Life Underwriters Trust, Midland States Bank and U.S. Bank.
+Seven trustees serve five-year terms on the Community Trust.
+Trustees are appointed by the Sauk Valley Area Chamber of Commerce, Rock Falls Chamber of Commerce, Whiteside County Bar Association, the Senior Resident Judge of Whiteside County, Midland States Bank and U.S. Bank.

 Reorganized as a public foundation in 2006, we are a tax-exempt organization as determined by the Internal Revenue Service.
 In most cases, donating through the Sterling-Rock Falls Community Trust is less costly than establishing your own private foundation.